Pintool Regions

 Tokens

-repeat[<int>]: number of iterations of the chain (when no number provided - execute in endless loop).
+• repeat[<int>]: Number of iterations of the chain (when no number is provided, it runs in an endless loop).

-count<int>: delay firing the event to only the Nth execution of the alarm, the counting happens for each thread unless global is also specified.
+• count<int>: Delay firing the event to only the Nth running of the alarm (counting happens for each thread unless global is also specified).

-tid<int>: the thread to monitor, events on other threads are ignored.
+• tid<int>: The thread to monitor events on other threads is ignored.

-bcast: inform the tool that the event should be processed for all threads (this behavior is tool specific, and it is in the tool's responsibility).
+• bcast: Informs the tool that the event is processed for all threads (this behavior is tool specific and is the tool's responsibility).

-name<string>: the name of the chain, other chains can “wait” for this chain to finish before it starts.
+• name<string>: The name of the chain.
+Other chains can wait for this chain to finish before they start.

-global: Count alarms summary for all threads and not in a specific thread. this token cannot appear with tid token.
+• global: Count alarms summary for all threads and not in a specific thread.
+This token cannot appear with a tid token.

-As mentioned above, the controller is a self-contained component within SDE.
-All details are related to when and what events are fired by the controller.
-This section will discuss which SDE tools support using the controller, and how do they handle events fired by the controller.
+As previously mentioned, the controller is a self-contained component within SDE.
+All details relate to when and what events are fired by the controller.
+This section discusses which SDE tools support using the controller and how they handle events fired by the controller.

-All analysis tools behave similarly: The tool collects data per thread.
-Based on an arrival of a start event triggered by that thread.
-The tool will stop the collections of data for that thread, when a stop event arrives for that thread.
-If the tool receives an event with "bcast" as the tid, rather than the triggering tid, the tool will apply this event on all threads.
+All analysis tools behave similarly: The tools collect data per thread based on the arrival of a start event triggered by that thread.
+The tool stops the collection of data for that thread when a stop event arrives for that thread.
+If the tool receives an event with bcast as the tid, rather than the triggering tid, the tool applies this event to all threads.

 These events are effective right at the point of arrival.

 The tracing tool handles a global region.
-Meaning, at each given time, we are either in a region, and tracing all threads, or we are outside a region, and not tracing any thread.
+This means that at each given time, we are either in a region and tracing all threads, or we are outside a region and not tracing any thread.

-Another special behavior of the tracing tool is the transition from in/out a region.
-The effect of the event arrival isn't immediate.
-Following is a description of what happens in the tracing tool upon an arrival of a start event:
+Another special behavior of the tracing tool is the transition from in and out of a region.
+The effect of the event's arrival isn't immediate.
+The following is a description of what happens in the tracing tool upon the arrival of a start event:

-1. Once the thread which "caught" the event reaches the end of its current Basic-Block (BBL), it stops and calls all other threads to stop to.
+1. Once the thread that caught the event reaches the end of its current BBL, it stops and calls all other threads to stop too.

-2. Each one of the threads will stop at the end of its current BBL.
+2. Each thread stops at the end of its current BBL.

-3. Once all treads are stopped, we change mode to "in-region", meaning we'll start generating the trace.
+3. Once all threads are stopped, we change the mode to in-region, which means we start generating the trace.

 The same goes for stopping the trace generation.

-Please notice that the tracing tool ignores any event that arrives between step 1 and 4.
+Note The tracing tool ignores any event that arrives between step 1 and 4.
 The controller behavior is orthogonal to the way the tool handles the events.
-So, the controller will continue firing events based on the alarms defined by the user in the command line.
-The tracing tool would ignore them if a previous event arrived, and its processing hasn't been completed yet.
+So, the controller continues firing events based on the alarms defined by the user in the command line.
+The tracing tool ignores them if a previous event arrived and its processing hasn't been completed yet.

-By default, sde analysis tools follow the same behavior if you run an sde tool in addition to the tracing tool.
-You can cancel this by adding '-pinplay-control 0', this will keep the behavior of the sde analysis tools described above.
+By default, SDE analysis tools follow the same behavior if you run an SDE tool in addition to the tracing tool.
+You can cancel this by adding -pinplay-control 0 to keep the behavior of the SDE analysis tools as previously described.

 >sde –control start:address:foo,stop:addres:bar -- <app>

-start at symbol foo, stop at symbol bar
+Start at the symbol foo and stop at the symbol bar.

 >sde –control start:icount:1000000,stop:icount:100000 -- <app>

-Fire a 'start' event after 1M instrctions, fire a 'stop' after additional 100K instructions
+Fire a start event after 1M instructions, and then fire a stop after an additional 100K instructions.
+This is equivalent to:

 >sde –skip 1000000 -length 100000 -- <app>